 Tips to Prevent a Sore Throat After Running

-Below are some easy tips on how you can avoid a sore throat when running:
+Below are some easy tips on how you can avoid a it when running:

 Simple Home Remedies in case you suspect a sore throat

-If you suspect a sore throat or some sort of irritation make sure that you immediately the medication of easy home remedies to cure it before the problem becomes worse.
+If you suspect a some sort of irritation make sure that you immediately the medication of easy home remedies to cure it before the problem becomes worse.

 Here are some of the best home remedies for sore throat as recommended by Dr. Edward Group DC: